simjxu/simjxu.github.io/README.md

 - Make edits by adding a post
 - Push these changes to the gh-pages branch.
     - git push origin gh-pages
-- Run npm deploy.
+- Run npm deploy by typing `npm run deploy`.
 You can see in the file "package.json" that there is a term "deploy": "gatsby build && gh-pages -d public -b master", which pushes changes to the master.
     - npm run deploy

 To Do: